cysouw/diathesis/text/c05_case.md

 ### [ NAg | NAD ] Possessor-of-accusative to dative experiencer {#sec:case-possessor-accusative-to-dative}

-A widespread dative alternation is the so-called possessor-to-dative raising. specifically, with some ditransitive datives the dative can be reformulated as the possessor of the accusative [@next a,b].
+A widespread dative alternation is the so-called possessor-to-dative raising.
+Specifically, with some ditransitive datives the dative can be reformulated as the possessor of the accusative [@next a,b].

 ::: ex
 a.
 Ich schneide ihm die Haare.